Thierry-Daubos/run_analysis/README.md

 ### PART 2
 **Note:** For the selection of the features related to mean() and std(), we look for features having exactly the string "mean()" or "std()" in their names.

 Features like "fBodyAccJerk-meanFreq()-X" do not correspond to the actual mean of some observations.
 Instead it represents the feature "fBodyAccJerk-X" centered by substracting the meanFreq() to the data.
-Therefore these features are not selected to appear in the final tidy-data data.frame.
+Therefore these features are not selected to appear in the final <i>tidy-data</i> data frame.

 From the features_info.txt file, there are 8 features having obervations along the X,Y,Z axes and 9 features having observations on just one dimension.
 Therefore we expect to find: 8 * 3 + 9 = 33 features containing "mean()" and the same number of features containing "std()" => 66 features in total.